This little grasshopper joined us for lunch

 * Council of Europe: All three nations in Caucasus are members.

 But the boundary between Europe and Asia is also said to run through the Bosporus in western end of Turkey.
-All three Caucasian nations are
+All three Caucasian nations are far to the east

 View over Borjomi